cu-mkp/edition-webpages/docs/resources/dictionaries.md

 # Linguistic Resources

 A handlist of dictionaries, technical encyclopedias, and other sources used in the transcription and translation of Ms. Fr.
 640. Note: some resources below may require institutional access.
+While we attempted to provide persistent URLs for these resources, we cannot guarantee their stability over the long term and therefore you may find broken links.

 ## Online Dictionaries